Insurance Claims: AI Cuts Resolution Time 80%

 Implementation: What It Takes

 Week 1-2: Configuration.
-Define document types per line of business, set verification rules (coverage terms, ceiling structures, deductible schedules), and configure fraud detection thresholds.
-CheckFile's platform supports over 500 document types out of the box, including all standard insurance documents.
+Define document types per line of business, set verification rules, configure fraud detection thresholds.
+CheckFile's platform supports over 500 document types out of the box.

 Competitive Pressure Is Accelerating

-Insurtechs and digitally native carriers have already adopted AI-powered claims processing as standard operating procedure.
+Insurtechs and digitally native carriers have already adopted AI-powered claims processing as standard.
 Traditional carriers that maintain manual workflows face a widening gap in both cost structure and policyholder experience.
-A 12-day difference in resolution time is not a minor inconvenience -- it is a competitive disqualifier for commercial lines and a churn driver for personal lines.

 CheckFile provides insurers with a purpose-built document validation platform that integrates into existing claims workflows via REST API.
-Our solution handles the full document lifecycle -- capture, classification, extraction, verification, fraud detection, and compliance checks -- in under 90 seconds per claim file.
-See our pricing to calculate your specific cost savings, or contact our team for a live demonstration on your own claims data.
+See our pricing to calculate your specific cost savings, or contact our team for a live demonstration.

 Frequently Asked Questions